Namisi-Aaron/alx-system_engineering-devops/0x00-shell_basics/README.md

 12-file_type -  Prints the type of the file named 13-symbolic_link - Create a symbolic link to /bin/ls, named __ls__
-14-copy_html - Copies all the HTML files from the current working directory to the parent of the working directory
+14-copy_html - Copies all the HTML files from the current working directory to the parent of the working directory 100-lets_move - Moves all files beginning with an uppercase letter to the directory /tmp/u